stbuehler/rust-hibp-index/README.md

     cargo run --release --bin hibp-lookup

-And then enter passwords or SHA1/NTLM-hashes on stdin (you could also send input via pipe); it will then tell you whether the hash is contained in the database or not.
+And then enter passwords or SHA1/NT-hashes on stdin (you could also send input via pipe); it will then tell you whether the hash is contained in the database or not.

-If you enter a password it will prefer doing SHA1 lookups; if only `hibp-ntlm.index` is present it will use NTLM hashes for the lookup.
+If you enter a password it will prefer doing SHA1 lookups; if only `hibp-ntlm.index` is present it will use NT hashes for the lookup.

 ## How it works